Facebook parent Meta stock soars despite growth slowdown

 AP Technology Writer

-Facebook parent Meta’s first quarter profit jumped past Wall Street’s expectations despite slower revenue growth, sending shares up sharply in after-hours trading.
+Facebook parent Meta’s first quarter profit and its count of daily users jumped past Wall Street’s expectations despite the company’s slowest revenue growth since going public a decade ago.
+Shares were up sharply in after-hours trading.

 The company earned $7.47 billion, or $2.72 per share, in the January-March period.
 That’s down 21% from $9.5 billion, or $3.30 per share, in the same period a year earlier.